akainth015/akainth.me/content/_index_/experience.md

         <h2>Jack Baskin School of Engineering, UC Santa Cruz</h2>
     </div>

-Studying Computer Science at UC Santa Cruz and expecting to graduate in 2024.
+Graduated Magna Cum Laude from UC Santa Cruz in 3 years with a B.S. in CS, and Highest Honors in the Major.
+Served as the president of the UCSC Rocket Team, leading it to successfully complete the NASA Student Launch competition for the first time since its inception, placing 26th among 51 universities nationwide.
 </section>

-### 2016
+### 2016 - 2020
 <section class="education">
     <div>
         <img src="_index_/lhs.jpg" alt="">